johnpuddephatt/zerowaste/src/pipeline/giveleeds-making-it-easy-to-support-local-community-groups-and-charities-this-christmas.md

 title: "#GiveLeeds - support local community groups and charities "
 intro: Every Christmas we waste £500,000 on unwanted gifts in Leeds.
 date: 2020-12-01T16:18:12.289Z
+tags: stuff
 image: /uploads/screen-shot-2020-12-01-at-16.50.25.png
 image_alt: Give Leeds logo
 ---
-The aim of [our #GiveLeeds campaign](https://giveleeds.org.uk/) is to make it as easy as possible for you to support local charities and community groups this Christmas.
+The aim of [our #GiveLeeds campaign](https://giveleeds.org.uk/) is to make it as easy as possible for you to support local charities and community groups.

 One of the positives of an extremely difficult year has been the kindness and generosity shown by individuals, community groups and charities across Leeds.